Dr Sarah Alexander

 The Early Foundations BES is intended to encourage dialogue on what works for children and how best to optimise outcomes.
 It is a formative document that represents the best evidence that could be accessed within the time frame of the project.
 Further iterations will be important as new research evidence becomes available and as the characteristics of quality teaching require updating.

-Some Initial Questions Emerging from the BES Report that you may wish to think about and discuss with colleagues
+Some Initial Questions Emerging from the BES Report that you may wish to think about and discuss

 - Professional early childhood teachers and early childhood researchers in New Zealand have tended to focus on children’s needs and learning processes.
 Also concern with the quality of early childhood education for all children has overshadowed the fact that diverse children within the same early childhood programmes can experience inequitable outcomes.
 The question is: what steps need to be taken to ensure that strong attention is also given to the outcomes for diverse children of early childhood education?